darischen/dchen/client/public/markdown/chess.md

 ---

 ## Key Features
+- Book of opening moves
+  - The JSON is converted into a zobrist hash table for fast lookup
-- Book of opening moves calculated using Stockfish at Depth 22
+  - Each position in each opening line is evaluated using Stockfish at Depth 22
+  - The code chooses the best move from the opening book if available
 - Gaviota and Syzygy Tablebases for perfect endgame play
 - Custom DLLs for fast move generation
 - Linear Feed Forward Neural Network for evaluation